phoxwupsh/turto/README.md

 #### Windows

-On Windows you can simply double click the `turto.exe` file then the bot will start working, or you can also use `cmd` or `powershell`.
+On Windows you can simply double click the `turto.exe` file then the bot will start working, or you can also use Command Prompt or PowerShell.

 ```shell
 .\turto